 How to [Cheaply] Get Photography for Your Brand

 Having beautiful photos for your Instagram marketing strategy and website are no longer “nice” to have, they’re necessary.
-Often though, businesses think hiring an expensive professional photographer is the only way to get these images.
+Often though, businesses and universities think hiring an expensive professional photographer is the only way to get these images.
 While this is an option that often works well for brands, spending big bucks isn’t necessary for curating visually compelling and “like-inducing” images.

 Before diving in, set aside time to thoughtfully envision what images would best represent your brand.
 Consider the colors that should be included and the feelings you want to evoke from your images.
 Plan out the products, background, and settings you want to include in advance.
 Don’t forget models if your images include people — at least some of them should.